oskarmilne80-lgtm/O.M-GameDev2-repo-/README.md

 ## THE CORE LOOP
 the core gameplay is shooting, and impacts are functional but still in the early stages.
 After I refine the basic feel, I plan to integrate reloading and ADS mechanics.
 While I'm following a tutorial series for the foundational logic, I’m diverging from the guide to implement my own custom animations and creative adjustments, ensuring the game is a little more unique look and feel than the tutorial series.

+## group project
+I will also be participating in a group project with Group 2 on Canvas.
+We’ll be making a game inspired by Granny, which focuses on stealth and puzzle-solving as players try to escape a house.